mnsmar/mnsmar.github.io/index.markdown

 results uncovered RNA G-quadruplexes as ribothrypsis triggers, and showed that ribothrypsis is a conserved process with a key regulatory role in mRNA translation, in humans.
-Also, mRNA fragments, residuals of ribothrypsis, are prevalent in living cells with critical implications for the interpretation of RNA experiments, such as RNA-Seq.
+Also, mRNA fragments, residuals of ribothrypsis, are abundant in living cells with critical implications for the interpretation of RNA experiments, such as RNA-Seq.
 In light of this discovery, we will need to redefine what the functional mRNA molecule is, and discover how the function of regulatory elements on mRNAs is affected.
 <br><br>

 # Research Summary